gr4vy/gr4vy-php/docs/Api/DigitalWalletsApi.md

 Update digital wallet

-Updates the values a digital wallet was registered with, and the Gr4vy environments in which a registered digital wallet should be available.
+Updates the values a digital wallet was registered with.

 ### Example